How We Live Together

 MealPrep Scheduling

 The MealPrep scheduling process ensures a fair and structured approach to meal preparation, balancing responsibility while maintaining flexibility.
-This system is designed to streamline meal assignments and maintain consistency within the household.

 1. Rotation by Member Room